 Kindergarten - 2nd-grade students will complete state-required initial screening assessments on-site up to three times per year to address the following areas: Phonological and Phonemic Awareness, Sound Symbol Recognition, Alphabet Knowledge, Decoding Skills, Rapid Naming, and Encoding Skills.
-Students will come on-site three times per year for reading and math i-Ready diagnostic and progress monitoring assessments and the state-mandated Star Literacy/Reading and Star Math assessments.
+Students will come on-site three times per year for reading and math i-Ready diagnostic assessments and the state-mandated Star Literacy and Star Math assessments.

 For students in grades 3-8, the initial screening assessment criteria, as mentioned above for K-2, will be used when needed to identify student deficit areas in grades 3-8.
-Students will come on-site up to four times per year to complete Star Reading and Star Math assessments and interim assessments.
-Students will come on-site three times per year to complete reading and math i-Ready diagnostic and progress monitoring assessments.
+Students will come on-site up to four times per year to complete Star Reading and Star Math assessments and ACT Aspire interim assessments.
+Students will come on-site three times per year to complete reading and math i-Ready diagnostic assessments.

 For students in grades 9-12, the initial screening assessment criteria, as mentioned above for K-2, will be used when needed to identify student deficit areas in grades 9-12.
-Students will come on-site up to four times per year to complete the Star Reading assessment and interim assessments.
+Students will come on-site up to four times per year to complete ACT Aspire interim assessments.